estacc123-ux/ios-roblox-offsets/README.md

 DAT_04ebdbc0 = Static nil TValue sentinel.
 Returned by luaH_getstr and luaT_gettmbyobj
                on a miss.
 Don't write to this address.

+DAT_04ebdcd0 = Dummy LuaNode sentinel.
+Used as Table->node for empty tables with no
+               hash part.
+Don't write to this address either.

 DAT_05dae828 = Vector library luaL_Reg[] function table.

+DAT_05dadd88 = lua_exception vtable.

 DAT_05fabec8 = Global feature flag byte.
 Checked at the top of lua_resume and in the
                resume loop.
 When it's 0x01, coroutine-extended behavior is enabled.